‘Groundbreaking’ cancer and heart disease vaccine ‘could save millions of lives’

 The partnership will aim to help patients with early and late-stage cancers.
 If successfully developed, cancer vaccines could become part of standard care.

 In 2019, there were 327,174 new cases of cancer diagnosed in England.
-Incidence rates rose between 1995 and 2013 but have fallen slightly since then, according to figures from the House of Commons library.
+Incidence rates rose between 1995 and 2013 but have fallen slightly since then, according to figures from the House of Commons Library.

 Incidence is 23 per cent higher in men than in women, the research said.
 There is still no cure for the disease.